yeweihuang/yeweihuang.github.io/_pages/about.md

 title: "About"
 ---

-I recently earned my Ph.D. in Mechanical Engineering from Stevens Institute of Technology, where I was advised by Prof. Brendan Englot.
-Prior to that, I received both my Bachelor's degree in Geographic Information Systems (2016) and my Master's degree in Surveying Engineering (2019) from Tongji University.
+I'm joining the Dartmouth Reality and Robotics Lab as a Post-doctoral Research Fellow in July 2025, advised by Prof. Alberto Quattrini Li.
+I received my Ph.D. in Mechanical Engineering from Stevens Institute of Technology, where I was advised by Prof. Brendan Englot.
+Prior to that, I earned both my Bachelor's degree in Geographic Information Systems (2016) and my Master's degree in Surveying Engineering (2019) from Tongji University.

-My research focuses on distributed multi-robot systems, marine robotics, and robot navigation and decision-making.
-I am particularly interested in the robust data association problem in single- and multi-robot SLAM.
-I am also exploring belief space planning and robot exploration under uncertainties.
+My research interests lie in distributed multi-robot systems, marine robotics, and autonomous navigation and decision-making.
+I focus on robust data association for both single- and multi-robot SLAM and am currently exploring belief space planning and robot exploration under uncertainty.